AbdelrahmanRadwan/object-detection/README.md

 I tried to use a training dataset of a lot of labeled pictures, but I had two issues:
 1. The labeling technique seems to be not so useful for me; as if I know exactly the shapes in the picture but I don't know their places, then I can not use this info.
-2. I didn't find a lot of papers discussing geometric shapes recognition using machine learning and advanced models, most of them are using contours detection and edge detection.
+2. I didn't find a lot of free papers discussing 2D geometric shapes recognition using machine learning and advanced models, most of them are using contours detection and edge detection.

 ## Results